Our company is growing, and so is our drive to help people in need across the communities that supported us at every step.

 In 2022, Index created a scholarship to support Baltimore County high school seniors interested in continuing their study of Science, Technology, Engineering, and Math (STEM) at a two- or four-year college/university, or technical school.

-Index will award $2,000 scholarships to two students from Woodlawn High School — right down the road from our headquarters.
+Each year, Index awards a scholarship of $2,000 to two students from Woodlawn High School — right down the road from our headquarters.

 MIDDLE AND HIGH SCHOOL SUMMER BRIDGE TRANSITION PROGRAM